Laquon Treadwell Player Prop Bets for NFL Week 18 | Jacksonville vs. Indianapolis 1/9/2022

 Matchup vs. Indianapolis

-- Treadwell's 18 receiving yards in his one matchup against the Colts are 27.5 fewer than his over/under for Sunday's game.
+- In his one matchup against the Colts, Treadwell's 18 receiving yards total is 28.5 less than his over/under for Sunday's game (46.5).

-- Treadwell did not have a touchdown catch in that contest against the Colts.
+- Treadwell did not have a touchdown catch in that matchup against the Colts.

-- The Colts are allowing 248.8 passing yards per game this season, the NFL's 18th-ranked pass defense.
+- The Colts are giving up 248.8 passing yards per game this season, the NFL's 18th-ranked pass defense.

-- At 1.9 passing TDs conceded per game, the Colts defense is ranked 30th in the league.
+- At 1.9 passing TDs conceded per game, the Colts defense is ranked 30th in the NFL.

 Recent Performances

-- Against the Patriots last week, Treadwell was targeted six times and picked up 87 yards on six receptions.
+- Against the Patriots last week, Treadwell was targeted six times and totaled 87 yards on six receptions.

 Treadwell's Jacksonville Teammates